 Notice boards - check these for information on learning objectives and topics for each term, outings, committee activities, policies and procedures, inspection reports, insurance and training certificates.

-Newsletter - published half-termly to update you on pre-school news and fundraising events.
+Newsletter - published regularly to update you on pre-school news and fundraising events.

 Lead Teacher’s letters - for specific matters such as trips, the Lead Teacher will place a letter in your child’s named drawer; please check their drawer when you collect them at the end of each session.